Fictionarry/ER-NeRF/README.md

 In our paper, we use DeepSpeech features for evaluation.
 You can select the type of audio feature by `--asr_model <deepspeech, esperanto, hubert>`.

+The sample rate of the audio should be 16k.

 * DeepSpeech